svofski/yamashnik/README.md

 yamashnik
 =========
-YIS503II MSX-2 MSXNET hardware + software
+YIS503II MSX-2 MSX-NET hardware and software

 This package facilitates use of a remote MSX-2 workstation equipped with network module.
 The only known instance of such workstation is Yamaha YIS503II that used